 Gain valuable experience in your chosen career field; connect the classroom with your on-the-job work experience.

 An internship is an experience where students, while enrolled in college, can gain realistic learning experiences through work.
 The internship must have educational value for the students employed.
 The work experience may be paid or unpaid.

 There are no class meetings for students enrolled in an internship class.
 Students are asked to complete online class assignments and class time is spent at the internship site.
 Students are required to work a minimum number of hours to receive college unit credit (see Work Hours Required below).

-The Internship Program is available to continuing SMC students.
-A continuing student is one who has enrolled and successfully completed a minimum of 6 units during the previous fall/spring semester.
+- Must be a continuing SMC student.
+A continuing student has enrolled and successfully completed a minimum of 6 units during the previous fall or spring semester.

 Internship Instructors will take the following criteria into consideration: